melezhik/Tomtit/README.md

     zef install Tomtit::Profile::Pets

 Once module is installed we can install related profile.
-Note that we should replace `::` by `-` (\*) symbols when refering to profile name.
+Note that we should replace `::` by `-` (\*) symbols when referring to profile name.

     tom --list --profile Tomtit-Profile-Pets